rotki/rotki/docs/api.rst

           "message" "",
       }

-   :statuscode 200: Events succesfully exported
+   :statuscode 200: Events successfully exported
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in or failure at event export.
    :statuscode 500: Internal rotki error